rokkunbruv/hacktose-intolerant/README.md

 <img src="assets/tultul-app-name.svg" alt="Tultul" />

 Tultul is a public transportation app that assists users in commuting via jeepneys in Cebu.
-Tultul is designed for resients who regularly commute or are new to commuting through jeepneys in Cebu.
+Tultul is designed for residents who regularly commute or are new to commuting through jeepneys in Cebu.